grasslandnetwork/node_lite/README.md

 ## Step 1: Installation
-#### Requires at least 4 GB's of RAM, Python 3.6 or greater and Node.js 8.10.0 or greater.
+#### Developed and tested on Ubuntu 16.04 and Raspbian (a rebuild of Debian) 9 Stretch.
+Requires at least 4 GB's of RAM (Slower hardware like Rasberry Pi's can run software locally but aren't powerful enough for mining at mainnet speed requirements), Python 3.6 or greater and Node.js 8.10.0 or greater.
 It's recommended that you use a Python [virtual environment and virtual environment wrapper](https://docs.python-guide.org/dev/virtualenvs/) to create a separate virtual environment for your package dependencies

 ### Grassland Node Installation